Here, We're Huskies.

 Device Requirements for Student Success

-As the University of Connecticut makes plans to welcome back new and returning Huskies this fall, it will be essential for all students to have access to the proper IT systems, services, and capabilities so that they may interact with instructors and classmates and complete required coursework.
+It is essential for all students to have access to the proper IT systems, services, and capabilities so that they may interact with instructors and classmates and complete required coursework while learning remotely.
 Comprehensive guidance is available on the Keep Learning page.